SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/search_spaces.rst

 1. **Start coarse, refine later**: Begin with fewer values and increase granularity once you find promising regions.

-2. **Use appropriate scales**: Log-scale for parameters that vary over orders of magnitude.
+2. **Use appropriate scales**: Log-scale grids (``np.logspace``) for parameters that vary over orders of magnitude.
+Continuous tuples for parameters where you want full-range exploration.

-3. **Consider dependencies**: If parameters interact, consider using constraints to avoid invalid combinations.
+3. **Consider dependencies**: If parameters interact, use :doc:`constraints <constraints>` to avoid invalid combinations.

-4. **Balance dimensions**: Very different dimension sizes can cause some parameters to be under-explored.
+4. **Balance discrete dimensions**: Very different dimension sizes can bias exploration.
+A dimension with 1000 values next to one with 2 values means the optimizer spends disproportionate effort varying the larger dimension while effectively ignoring the smaller one.

 .. code-block:: python